-Pre-requisites: Basic knowledge of java, C#, The objectives of this laboratory course are to:
+Pre-requisites: Basic knowledge of java, C#,

 - 1. Objective of this module is to provide students an overview of the Cloud Computing and architecture and different types of cloud computing. - 2.
 Learn the Virtualization Basics, Objectives of Virtualization, and Benefits of Virtualization in cloud